Gator-Car-Pool/Car-Pool/README.md

 **Required Must-have Stories**

-* User can sign up/sign in
+* User can sign up/sign in/sign out
 * User can see nearby drivers/riders on mapview and tableview
 * Tableview will update depending on if the user designates themself as a rider or driver
     * Users will see table view cells with profile pictures, username, and the chat button